 Why?
-Low income families stretch their buying power by purchasing cheap, convenient, but unhealthy food items that usually contain a much higher concentration of sugar, salt and other complex preservatives that are harder for the human body to metabolize.
-This contributes to the development of non-communicable diseases such as cancer, obesity, allergies, high blood pressure, arthritis, diabetes and stroke.
+It is not commonly recognized that food and food policies have the capacity to harbor socioeconomic health inequalities.
+Low-income families stretch their buying power by purchasing cheap, convenient, but unhealthy food items that usually contain a much higher concentration of sugar, salt, and other complex preservatives that are harder for the human body to metabolize.
+This contributes to the development of non-communicable diseases such as cancer, obesity, allergies, high blood pressure, arthritis, diabetes, and stroke.

-The prevalence of non-communicable diseases in Indigenous and low income migrant families emanates from adopting western diets and being cut off from the ability to grow/harvest and eat healthy, traditional foods.
+The prevalence of non-communicable diseases in Indigenous and low-income migrant families emanates from adopting Western diets and being cut off from the ability to grow/harvest and eat healthy, traditional foods.
+In 2023, food insecurity affected nearly 1 in 3 households in Hawai'i, impacting a range of ethnicities, young adults, members of the LGBTQIA+ community, higher education students, and those with health conditions/illness.4

-6. Provide farm to school programming--production, education & local procurement--for all learners.
+6. Provide farm-to-school programming--production, education & local procurement--for all learners.

 Why?
 Our kids deserve to eat the best food.
-Locally sourced food tends to be more nutritious, and because processed foods are known to lack important nutrients, there are health advantages to localizing relationships between schools and producers but many keiki do not know where or how their food grows, and this is reflected in large amounts of cafeteria waste.
+Locally sourced food tends to be more nutritious, and because processed foods are known to lack important nutrients, there are health advantages to localizing relationships between schools and producers but many keiki do not know where or how their food grows, and this is reflected in large amounts of cafeteria waste.5